-Current estimates claim that a little over 55 percent of people around the world have brown eyes.
-Nearly 100 percent of Africans and Asians have brown eye colour.
+Current estimates claim that 70 - 80 per cent of people around the world have brown eyes.
+Nearly 100 per cent of Africans and Asians have brown eye colour.
 Depending on the amount of melanin in a person's iris, sometimes people could mistake brown eyes for black eyes.
 There's actually no such thing as a "black" eye (unless you just got beaten up), but there are varying degrees of "brownness."

 The production of green eyes is quite interesting.
 People with green eyes have what's called a yellow coloured stroma in their iris.
 When light hits the irises, a phenomenon known as Rayleigh scattering occurs.
 Rayleigh scattering refers to the way light waves scatter into tiny molecules when there's less melanin, which tends to make the eyes look blue (since blue tends to scatter more than any other colour).
 By the way, Rayleigh scattering is often used to explain why the sky appears blue.
 Since green-eyed people have less melanin plus a yellow stroma, the yellow mixes with the blue to produce green.